2lian/Motion-Stack/README.md

 - Positive angle on the joints `number 0` (of any legs), means the motor turns in the trigonometric direction (counterclockwise) when seen from the top.
-- For joint `number 1` and `number 2`, positive angle must be so the leg tip goes up towards the sky (from everything at 0 position).
+- For joints `number 1` and `number 2` (of any legs), positive angle must be so the leg tip goes up towards the sky (from every angle is at 0).

+- Please make sure it is working by sending messages on the topic manually and checking if the motor is moving at the right place.

 ## Shortcuts